 Teaching & Learning

 The BA ECEPP uses a blended learning model of delivery.
 This includes face-to-face workshops, online classes and recorded lectures.
 Students attend one full day workshop per module, held on Saturdays, complimented by online evening sessions.
-The NUI Galway campus hosts the Saturday workshops, and some may take place in outreach centres throughout the country, based on student locations.
+The University of Galway campus hosts the Saturday workshops, and some may take place in outreach centres throughout the country, based on student locations.

 Candidates with experience working in the early years sector (or related area) are welcomed to apply.
 Applicants should ideally have 2 years minimum experience; however, varied professional and voluntary experiences will be considered.
 Students enrolled in the course must be currently employed (or prepared to volunteer) in a Registered Early Years setting, as the course commences and have documented support from their employer for work-based elements of the course (see pro forma as part of submission).
 Applicants must qualify as an adult learner (over 21 years of age) and must have computer proficiency and access to the internet.